9174 Manager IV, MTA

 • Follow instructions given on screen

-If you are having trouble attaching your resume and cover letter to the online application, you may submit by email to email@example.com, Subject: 9174 Manager IV, MTA (Transit Services Operations Manager) (PEX-9174-106245).
+If you are having trouble attaching your resume and cover letter to the online application, you may submit by email at firstname.lastname@example.org, Subject: 9174 Manager IV, MTA (Division Operations Manager) (PEX-9174-107525).
 Resume will not be accepted in lieu of completing the online application.

-In order to comply with social distancing guidelines, staff is working remotely at this time.
+In order to comply with social distancing guidelines due to COVID-19, staff is working remotely at this time.
+As a result, the Department of Human Resources (DHR)’s and SFMTA’s Human Resources offices are currently closed to the general public.
 We highly recommend applications be completed early.
-If you are having difficulty submitting your application online, please contact us at 415.646.2427 between 8:30 a.m. – 12:00 p.m. and 1:00 p.m. - 4:30 p.m.
-Monday through Friday or by e-mail at firstname.lastname@example.org.
+If you are having difficulty submitting your application online, please contact us at 415-646-2427 between 8:00 a.m. – 12:00 p.m. and 1:00 p.m. - 5:00 p.m.
+Monday through Friday or by e-mail at email@example.com.

 Applicants may be contacted by e-mail.
 It is their responsibility to ensure that their registered e-mail address is accurate and kept up-to-date.
 Also, applicants must ensure that email from CCSF is not blocked on their computer by a spam filter.
 To prevent blocking, applicants should set up their email to accept CCSF mail from the following addresses: (@sfgov.org, @sfmta.com).

 Upon successful submittal of the application online, the applicant will receive a notification on the screen, as well as in the applicant’s e-mail inbox, acknowledging the receipt of the application.